 - Intrinsic Value=max(0,Strike Price−Current Price of Underlying)

-- Time value is the extra sum that traders are prepared to spend in the hopes that the option’s value will rise before it expires.
+- Time value is the extra amount traders are willing to pay for the hope that the option’s value will rise before it expires.
 It takes into consideration the underlying asset’s unpredictability and possible volatility.

 - Time Value=Option Price−Intrinsic Value

-Time decay is the process by which the time value decreases as the expiration date draws near.
+Time decay is the process by which the time value of an option decreases as its expiration date approaches.

-- Volatility is measured by the amount that the price of the underlying asset is anticipated to change.
-Because there is a higher likelihood that the option will expire in-the-money, increased volatility typically results in higher option premiums.
+- Volatility is measured by the extent to which the price of the underlying asset is expected to change.
+Because there is a higher likelihood that the option will expire in the money, increased volatility typically results in higher option premiums.

 - Historical Volatility: Determined by the underlying asset’s historical price changes.

-- Implied Volatility: Market expectations of future volatility are reflected in implied volatility (IV), which is derived from the market price of options.
+- Implied Volatility: Market expectations of future volatility are reflected in implied volatility (IV), which is derived from option prices.

 Models of Pricing